 Parking: Please park in LaZingara's lot or on Greenwood Ave. or School Street.
 Please avoid parking in P.T.
 Barnum Square.

-Check out the band:
+Check out the band: https://www.youtube.com/watch?v=T3UhLLLds_w&t=19s

 We're sorry, there are no refunds after tickets have been purchased.
 In the event of a pandemic, rain, snow, or other forms of weather which prohibit a performance, the performance date will be postponed and rescheduled for another date within a reasonable amount of time.
 If the new date is postponed, a future alternate date will be picked at the discretion of Bethel Jazz and the musical artist.
-The ticket holder will be notified of postponements, cancelations, and rescheduled dates via email.
-Tickets are non-refundable and may be transferred to another person in the event a purchaser can not make the rescheduled date.
+The ticket holder will be notified of postponements, cancellations, and rescheduled dates via email.
+Tickets are non-refundable and may be transferred to another person in the event a purchaser cannot make the rescheduled date.
 In the event, an artist cancels a date, and Bethel Jazz is unable to reschedule the artist, Bethel Jazz reserves the right to provide a substitute performer of equal quality without notice to the ticket purchaser.
 If a date is canceled and not rescheduled, Bethel Jazz will provide a refund (in some cases minus the Eventbrite fee) or credit for another performance at the choice of the ticket holder.
 Bethel Jazz will always do its best to accommodate for changes in seating, table sizes, or changes to tickets.

 Come play music, recite poetry, tell a story, or show off another talent!